Spin Hurwitz numbers and topological quantum field theory: Preliminaries and Main Results

+The definition of TFQT given in Section \ref{SSTQFT} assigns a vector space to a closed $1$-manifold and a linear map to a $2$-dimensional cobordism.
+A closed $2$-manifold is thus assigned a number, thought of as a linear map $\C \to \C$.
+There is a natural way to extend this definition which assigns an algebra (or alternatively, a linear category) to a $0$-manifold, and a bimodule to a $1$-dimensional cobordism.
+The vector space assigned to a closed $1$-manifold in this setting can be thought of as a $\C-\C$-bimodule.
+To properly formulate the definition of extended TQFT, we will need to work with $2$-categories.

 Throughout this paper, the term \emph{2-category} will mean a weak 2-category, (or bicategory).
-We refer the reader to \cite{Ben} \cite{SP} for a detailed discussion of 2-categories, but briefly a 2-category $\cC$ consists of a set of objects, and a 1-category $\Hom _\cC (x,y)$ of morphisms between $x$ and $y$ (together with additional data of composition laws, and satisfying certain axioms).
-The morphisms in $\Hom _\cC (x,y)$ will be referred to as 2-morphisms.
-A symmetric monoidal structure on a 2-category $\cC$ is a functor $\otimes : \cC \times \cC \to \cC$ with fixed isomorphisms $x \otimes y \cong y \otimes x$ (together with additional data of a unit and associativity laws, satisfying certain axioms)
+We refer the reader to \cite{Ben} \cite{SP} for a more detailed discussion of 2-categories, but briefly a 2-category $\cC$ consists of the following data: \begin{itemize} \item A set, $\cC_0$ of \emph{objects}; \item A $1$-category $\Hom _\cC (x,y)$ of \emph{$1$-morphisms} for each $x,y \in \cC_0$ (the morphisms in these $1$-categories are called \emph{$2$-morphisms} and composition is referred to as \emph{vertical composition}); \item A functor $\circ: \Hom_\cC(x,y) \times \Hom_\cC(y,z) \to \Hom_\cC(x,z)$ called \emph{horizontal composition}; \item Identity $1$-morphisms $1_x \in \Hom(x,x)$ for each object $x$; \item Natural isomorphisms called \emph{left and right unitors} for each pair of objects, establishing the expected properties of the identity $1$-morphism, and a natural transformation called an \emph{associator}, establishing the associativity property of horizontal composition.
+These satisfy some natural coherence axioms. \end{itemize} A symmetric monoidal structure on a 2-category $\cC$ is a functor $\otimes : \cC \times \cC \to \cC$ with fixed isomorphisms $x \otimes y \cong y \otimes x$, together with a unit object $1_\cC$, and various other natural transformations relating these objects (see \cite{SP}, Section 2.2).
+There is a notion of a \emph{symmetric monoidal functor} between two symmetric monoidal 2-categories.